redjax/demo_webscrape_notebook/README.md

 ## BeautifulSoup

 [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/), also known as `bs4`, is a popular Python package to assist with scraping data from HTML responses.
 It works with the raw HTML in a response, meaning it [is not suited for highly dynamic pages, like single page apps (SPAs)](https://github.com/oxylabs/Scraping-Dynamic-JavaScript-Ajax-Websites-With-BeautifulSoup) on its own.
 If you need to scrape dynamic pages, you can use a browser automation suite like [Selenium](https://github.com/oxylabs/Scraping-Dynamic-JavaScript-Ajax-Websites-With-BeautifulSoup#scraping-dynamic-web-pages-with-selenium) to proxy the request, load the dynamic content, & parse the response with BeautifulSoup.

+## Pre-commit & nbstripout

+Oftentimes you do not want to store the output of your Jupyter notebook in source control.
+Instead of remembering to click "clear outputs" every time you're ready to commit, you can use a [`pre-commit` hook]().
+The [included `.pre-commit-config.yaml`](.pre-commit-config.yaml) includes a hook for [`nbstripout`](https://github.com/kynan/nbstripout).

+If you run `pre-commit install` the first time you clone this repository (after [setting up your virtualenv](#run-this-notebook)), every `.ipynb` file will be scanned each time you attempt to commit it; if there is any output in the cells, it strips it and intercepts the file being committed to git.
+This sometimes causes an error in VSCode, which you can get around by closing the error and re-committing the file.